jquery-archive/css-chassis/README.md

 ### Building

-Once you've cloned Chassis to your machine, run `npm instal` and `grunt build` from the root Chassis directory.
+Once you've cloned Chassis to your machine, run `npm install` and `grunt build` from the root Chassis directory.

 ```
 $ npm install